ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 The utterances of men * in the form,’ as to the causes
 of the late panic in the commercial world, being so vari­
-ous and discordant, it is but just to let the spirit
+ous and discordant, it is but just to let the spirits
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mnhi:batch_mnhi_ballet_ver01:data:sn84024825:00383346745:1857120501:0144/pct:63.304145,55.840995,13.543491,16.585542/!600,600/0/default.jpg"/>
 </td>